dingjiansw101/RoITransformer_DOTA/README.md

 ## Installation

-1. Clone the RoI Transformer repository.
+1. Clone the RoI Transformer repository, and we'll call the directory that you cloned RoI Transformer as ${RoI_ROOT}

 ```
 git clone git@github.com:dingjiansw101/RoITransformer_DOTA.git
 ```